Lion ornament

 This statue of a squatting lion appears to be very early and may date back to the Tibetan imperial dynasty, popularly called Yarlung dynasty.
 As indicated by the tenons at the pair of feet, the lion was probably attached to an object, possibly a vessel.
 According to archaeological and literary references, sculptures of animals and especially of lions were very popular among the Tibetans of that period.

-Snow lions, in turn, are mythical creatures depicted in white or blue colour with a turquoise or orange mane floating in the wind.
-They bear a wrathful expression with eyes and mouth wide open.
+In Tibet, the lion becomes a snow lion, a mythical white fur creature with a turquoise or an orange mane, living on the snowy summits.
+They are depicted bearing a wrathful expression with eyes and mouth wide open.
 Freely they roam in the high snowy mountains, symbolising the wisdom, fearlessness and sacred dignity of those dharma practitioners who live in the pure mind, free of any delusions.
-They subdue all beings with their great love, compassion and wisdom.